-Dem.
-TITE.
+S em.
+Hrs.

 English 24

 Social Studies 24

-Distributed as follows:
+Distributed as follows: A STATE OF THE STA

-History, including American History 18
+History, including American History

-Economics, Sociology, Political Science,

-or Economic Geography 6
+Economics or Sociology 6

-Mathematics 18
+Mathematics

-Including, preferably, college algebra, trigonometry, solid geometry, analytics.
-If any one or more of the first three subjects mentioned have been completed in high school, the college credit required may be correspondingly reduced, provided, however, that the mathematics courses pursued in
+Including, preferably, college algebra, trigonome try,

+solid geometry, analytics.

+If any one or more of the first three subjects m nentioned have been completed in high school, the coll credit required may be correspondingly reduced, 1 lege

+vided, however, that the mathematics courses pursued l in

 college shall total at least 12 semester hours.

 Latin 18

-Based preferably on four years of high school Latin.
+Based preferably on four years of high school La

 French 18

-Based preferably on at least two years of high school French.
+Based preferably on at least two years of high

+school French.

 Chemistry 18

 Biology 18

-Physics 10
+Physics 18

+High School Science 24

+Six semester hours each of chemistry, physics, and biology and at least twelve semester hours of one of these three sciences.

+General Science 18

+Six semester hours each of chemistry, biology, and

+physics.

-High School Science Distributed among chemistry, physics, and biology as follows: twelve semester hours each of two and six semester hours of the third.
-General Science Six semester hours each of chemistry, biology, and physics.
-If this subject has been studied in high school, twelve semester hours college credit in the subject, plus six semester hours in any other natural science, will be considered to meet the requirement, although eighteen hours are urged. meet the requirement, annough eighteen nours are argue.
+If this subject has been studied in high school, two semester hours college credit in the subject, plus six sem ter hours in any other natural science, will be considered meet the requirement, although eighteen hours are urg to

-3. Meet the professional requirement of eighteen semester hours as follows:
+3. Meet the professional requirement of eighteen semester hours follows: as

 Educational Psychology 3

 Principles of High School Teaching 3

 Special Methods, Observation, and Practice 4

-Elective from recognized courses in Education 8

-All courses offered for certificate credit must be completed with a grade of C or better.
+All courses offered for certificate credit must be of pleted with a grade of C or better.
+8 om-